BTCDecoded/blvm-docs/src/modules/stratum-v2.md

 Once installed and configured, the module automatically:

 1. Subscribes to mining-related events from the node
+2. Receives Stratum V2 messages via the node's network layer (automatic routing)
-2. Creates and distributes mining jobs to connected miners
+3. Creates and distributes mining jobs to connected miners
-3. Manages mining pool connections (if configured)
+4. Manages mining pool connections (if configured)
-4. Coordinates merge mining across multiple chains
+5. Coordinates merge mining across multiple chains
-5. Tracks mining rewards and publishes mining events
+6. Tracks mining rewards and publishes mining events

+The node's network layer automatically detects Stratum V2 messages (via TLV format) and routes them to this module via the event system.
+No additional network configuration is required.

 ## API Integration